yanwai13/Vet-Clinic-Patient-Mgt-App/README.md

 b.
 Display
 c.
 Input
 d.
 Move
+e.
+Search : Search the patient from the queue by their name
-4. Validator (Decorator Class to recycle method of validation for userInput)
+5. Validator (Decorator Class to recycle method of validation for userInput)
 a.
 EmptyValidator
 b.
 IntegerValidator
 c.
 StringValidator